GameDev46/physics_engine/README.md

 # physics_engine

-A 2D physics engine programmed in C++ that makes use of verlet integration to solve differential equations
+A 2D physics engine programmed in C++ that makes use of verlet integration to implement simple physics

 # Usage